 Step 1: Write your cover letter in English

 Even so, recruiters and company owners, who are responsible for the recruitment process, are able to read cover letters written in English.
 This makes it more advisable to write the application in English rather than ask someone else to write it in Finnish.
-You can always add your Finnish and other language competencies in your cover letter.
-People often say that job hunting in Finland is can be quite challenging without connections and the right networks.
+You can always add your Finnish and other language competencies to your cover letter.
+People often say that job hunting in Finland is can be pretty challenging without connections and the right networks.

 Step 2: Write a short and direct cover letter

 A cover letter is a one-page document you usually submit in your job application, along with your CV.
 It aims to sell your skills to the employer and the job you are applying for.
 Make it compelling and engaging enough that the recruiter would want to review your CV or call you for an interview.

 Most companies in Finland are more casual than formal, which is why the cover letter can be written directly in the email rather than in an attached form.
 This way, the recruiting manager can see the information directly in the email rather than opening a separate PDF file.

 The cover letter should be short and direct to the point.
 There could be hundreds of applicants for the job, so there is no beating around the bush.
 Tell them why they should hire you, what makes you stand out, maybe despite being a foreigner who doesn't speak Finnish.